TowerData/SDKs/perl/README.md

 ### query_by_md5($md5_email)
 ### query_by_sha1($sha1_email)

 These methods query TowerData's API with either the MD5 or the SHA1 of an email.
-You must hash the email prior to calling the functions using lower case and with white space removed.
+The email address should be in lower case and with white space removed prior to hashing.

 ### query_by_nap($first, $last, $street, $city, $state, $optional_email)

 This method queries TowerData's API with a name and postal address: first name, last name, street, city, and state acronym (i.e., the state's 2-character postal code).
 It also accepts an optional email address, which increases the match rate.

-### query_by_naz(first, last, zip4, options)
+### query_by_naz($first, $last, $zip4, $optional_email)

 This method queries TowerData's API with a name and ZIP+4 code.
 The ZIP+4 is a string with a 5-digit ZIP code and 4-digit extension separated by a dash.
 It also accepts an optional email address, which increases the match rate.